About the course

 You might like to hear what Joseph has to say about studying at the University of Huddersfield.

-Computing at Huddersfield brings together cutting edge research, industry standard technology, state-of-the-art facilities and passionate and supportive staff.
+Computing at Huddersfield brings together cutting edge research, industry standard technology, facilities and passionate and supportive staff.
 But that’s not all, this course is built around flexibility!
 Designed to give you the chance to tailor your studies to your own strengths, goals and aspirations.
 By blending a wide range of study options with a core computing program, and not forgetting the opportunity to undertake a placement year, Computing students at Huddersfield find themselves well equipped for graduate employment.

 Prof Andrew Crampton, Associate Dean (Teaching and Learning)